alexball970/LauzHack2023/README.md

-# LauzHack2023
+# EPFL Polling 🚀

-## Goal
+## Goal 🎯
-1. Poll about questions asked from central services (VPT / Presidency)
+1. Conduct a poll to gather questions for central services (VPT / Presidency).
-   - Create a voting platform
+   - Develop a user-friendly voting platform.
-2. Have a list for project that participants answered yes with time available to spend on.
+2. Create a project list based on participants' affirmative responses, including available time commitments.
-- Create a voting platform
+   - Implement a voting platform.
-- Encourage students to
+   - Motivate students to engage actively.
-3. Foster Initiative + encourage action from community
+3. Foster initiative and inspire community action.

-## Implementation
+## Implementation 🛠️
-  - Récompense remplissage poll
+  - Reward system for poll participation.
-  - Plante un arbre sur le campus tous les 5 polls remplis
+  - Plant a tree on campus for every 5 polls completed.
-  -

-## Success Criteria